-San Diego offers many modes of public transportation providing travelers with economical and eco-friendly options to explore the region.
+San Diego offers many modes of public transportation, providing travelers with economical and eco-friendly options to explore the region.

 An economical way to navigate through San Diego is by bus.
 There are plenty of routes that offer service throughout the county.
 Be sure to check schedules and plan your routes in advance.

 If you're staying in and around downtown San Diego, the iconic bright red trolley will take you in and around the city.
 The San Diego Trolley provides convenient services from key locations downtown, including the Santa Fe Depot and the San Diego Convention Center, crisscrossing through downtown and out to various locations like Old Town, Mission Valley, El Cajon, Santee and San Ysidro, which is on the Mexican border.
+The new UC San Diego Blue Line trolley extension also expands service northward to Clairemont, the UCSD/La Jolla area and the Westfield UTC shopping center.

 For trolley schedules and information, visit SDMTS.